picture of the artist wearing white overalls, a red hat, and leaning on a crankie box

 Eventually desiring a closer collaboration with students, Maura became an Arts for Learning roster Teaching Artist, facilitating mural residences across Maryland that focus on building critical design skills.
-Along with that, from 2017 - 2018, she led collaborative installations in Baltimore City’s annual arts festivals, Artscape and Light City that highlighted neighborhood history and identity through visual storytelling.
+Along with that, from 2017 - 2018, she led collaborative installations in Baltimore City’s annual arts festivals, Artscape and Light City, that highlighted neighborhood history and identity through visual storytelling.

 When not making public art, she writes, produces and performs crankies, or scrolling panoramas, that combine research and personal narrative, and has performed at the annual Crankie Festival at The Creative Alliance in east Baltimore, Pittsburg, and Vermont.

-In 2019, she began working with the Neighborhood Design Center's Place Matters program, researching best practices for capacity building and preservation in lower income neighborhoods.
+In 2019, she began working with the Neighborhood Design Center's Place Matters program, researching best practices for capacity building and preservation in lower-income neighborhoods.
 In 2020, she continued at the Neighborhood Design Center as a Community Engagement Coordinator for the National Endowment for the Arts-funded public lighting initiative, Signal Station North.

-Following that, she began a position as the Program Coordinator for the Station North Arts District to revitalize the district’s art walks with a focus on employing emerging BIPOC artists, fostering intergenerational activities, merging arts and healing practices, and offering more opportunities to highlight local creative entrepreneurs and small businesses.
+Following that, she began a position as the Program Coordinator for the Station North Arts District to revitalize the district’s art walks and offer more opportunities for artists, small businesses, and creative entrepreneurs.

 Photo above by Philip Muriel, courtesy of Arts for Learning.
 You can also find more of her work on the Baker Artist Portfolio site.